Devoxx4Kids-NPO/littil-backend/docs/set-up-your-development-environment.md

 ### Maven
 This projects ships a Maven wrapper.
 With this wrapper it's not necessary to install maven locally on your machine.
-To run maven on unix use `$ ./mvnw <parameters>` on a windows machine your can use ` $ ./mvnw.cmd <parameters>`.
+To run maven on unix use `$ ./mvnw <parameters>` on a Windows machine your can use ` $ ./mvnw.cmd <parameters>`.

 ### Quarkus CLI
 Quarkus ships an CLI tool for better developing experience.
 This tool is not mandatory in order to work locally on the LITTIL API project.
 But in case you would like to use it you should follow the instructions below:

 #### Unix
-`SDKman` ships the quarkus cli tool aswell.
-The easiest way to install this tool is by using `SDKman`.
-Run the following command in your terminal to see which verions are available
+`SDKMAN!` ships the quarkus cli tool as well.
+The easiest way to install this tool is by using `SDKMAN!`.
+Run the following command in your terminal to see which versions are available

 ```shell
 $ sdk list quarkus